CRAB-IZSLT/EnteroFlow/README.md

 2. **CONFIGS**
    Includes the Nextflow configuration file, parameter files, visualization settings, and a `.txt` file listing microbial species.
-   Also contains a `prova_run` file with example launch commands and required `export` statements.

 3. **DATABASES**
    Stores the databases for **PointFinder**, **ResFinder**, and **DisinFinder**, which can be optionally updated during pipeline execution.